stackql/any-sdk/licenses/README.md

 ## Summary

-This directory contains licenses from products leveraged / forked / adapted to support go-openapistackql.
+This directory contains licenses from products leveraged / forked / adapted to support any-sdk.

 Some deep links to original licenses are supplied for convenience: